-- Citizen convenience stations provide an opportunity for residents to dispose of wastes that are not collected during regular residential collection such as large bulky items. - Recycling centers provide an opportunity for residents of multi-family housing to recycle materials. - They provide a managed site for disposing materials versus on-site disposal or burning in underserved, typically rural areas.
+- to dispose of wastes that are not collected during regular residential collection such as large bulky items.

+Recycling centers provide an opportunity for residents of multi-family housing to recycle materials. - They provide a managed site for disposing materials versus on-site disposal or burning in underserved, typically rural areas.